Data-driven control of input saturated systems: a LMI-based approach: Comparison with model identification

-By focusing on maximizing the origin's basin of attraction, we now compare the performance of the proposed data-based strategy with a purely indirect approach.
+By focusing on maximizing the origin's basin of attraction, we now compare the performance of the proposed data-driven strategy (DD) with a purely identification-based approach (IB).
 In this case, the model of the system is the one retrieved by solving the least-squares problem in \eqref{eq:ol_est}, which is used to design the model-based controller based on the certainty equivalence principle.

 \textit{Linear system.}

 Let us consider the open-loop unstable linear system already introduced in Section~\ref{sec:numerical}, considering the same experimental conditions described before but varying the length $T$ of the available datasets or changing the noise level.
 Moreover, let us consider the same performance index used in \cite{Bre:23}, namely